beaglesecurity/beagle-travis-sample/README.md

 ### Prerequisites

 * Obtain Application Token and User Token from Beagle Dashboard
-* Add the repository variables "USER_TOKEN" and "APPLICATION_TOKEN" to Bitbucket Pipelines.
+* Add the environment variables "USER_TOKEN" and "APPLICATION_TOKEN" to Travis CI.

 ### Generate your User Token From Beagle User Settings: